 - The proceeds must be translated to the local currency at the average exchange rate for the year of assessment in which the asset was disposed of, or at the spot rate on the date of disposal of the asset. - The expenditure must be translated to local currency at the average exchange rate for the year of assessment during which the expenditure was incurred, or at the spot rate on the date on which the expenditure was incurred.

-After a capital gain or loss has been determined in the headquarter company's or its foreign permanent establishment's local currency, that local currency amount (assuming it is in a currency other than the rand) must be translated to rand using the average exchange rate for the year of assessment.57
+The capital gain or capital loss determined in local currency must then be translated by the headquarter company to rand using the average exchange rate for the year of assessment.63

 Example 30 - Assets disposed of in foreign currency